termigator1359/Calamity-Boss-Guide/prehm/Perfs.md

 * **Weapon explanations:**

-    * **All classes**: since this is pretty much EoW that splits into 3 different worms instead of 234512 then whatever would’ve been good on him remains good on them => any piercing is good.
+    * **All classes**: since this is pretty much EoW that splits into 3 different worms instead of 234512 then whatever wouldâ€™ve been good on him remains good on them => any piercing is good.

 * **General Accessories:**